sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/03-typescript-oop-and-modules/README.md

 Note that we have used the keyword `export` to mark the classes that can be used outside of the namespace.
 > The `export` keyword in front of a class definition in a namespace will make the class available outside of the namespace itself.

+Note however that usage of TypeScript namespaces is deprecated in favor of *ES modules*.

 ## Inheritance

 Inheritance is another OOP paradigm fully supported by TypeScript for classes and interfaces.